aotuai/capsule-zoo/README.md

 pip install -r tests/requirements.txt
 ```

-Then, run the tests with `pytest`.
+Then, run the tests with `pytest`, at the root of the repository.

 ```commandline
 pytest .